AsquaredWsquared/eleos-dev-env/README.md

 When you are finished you can press CTRL+C on your terminal window to stop it.

-## Step 3 Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension
+## Step 3: Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension

 You can now start up an Odoo development environment using the following command.

 > docker run --rm -it --name=sta-odoo-dev -v sta-odoo-data:/opt/odoo/data -v sta-odoo-vscode:/opt/odoo/.vscode -v sta-odoo-custom-addons:/opt/odoo/custom_addons -v sta-odoo-home:/home/odoo -p 8069:8069 --env-file=odoo.env odoo15 bash

-We can now try and hook into our shiny new container (sta-odoo-dev) with Visual Studio Code and break/make stuff.
+We can now try and hook into our shiny new dev container (sta-odoo-dev) with Visual Studio Code and break/make stuff.

 To use Visual Studio Code Remote Development with Docker containers you need to install the “Remote - Containers” extension.